-Section 7.1 Books and Records
+Section 8.1 Books and Records

-The IETF Trust shall keep adequate and correct books and records of account, minutes of the proceedings of the Board of Directors and Board Committees.
+The IETF IPMC shall keep adequate and correct books and records of account, minutes of the proceedings of the Board of Directors and Board Committees.

-Section 7.2 Form of Records
+Section 8.2 Form of Records

-Any records administered by or on behalf of the IETF Trust in the regular course of its business, including its books of account and minute books, may be kept on, or by means of, or be in the form of, any information storage device, method, or one or more electronic networks or databases (including one or more distributed electronic networks or databases), provided that the records so kept can be converted into clearly legible paper form within a reasonable time.
-The IETF Trust shall convert any records so kept into clearly legible paper form upon the request of any person entitled to inspect such records pursuant to any provision of the General Corporation Law of the State of Delaware.
+Any records administered by or on behalf of the IETF IPMC in the regular course of its business, including its books of account and minute books, may be kept on, or by means of, or be in the form of, any information storage device, method, or one or more electronic networks or databases (including one or more distributed electronic networks or databases), provided that the records so kept can be converted into clearly legible paper form within a reasonable time.
+The IETF IPMC shall convert any records so kept into clearly legible paper form upon the request of any person entitled to inspect such records pursuant to any provision of the General Corporation Law of the State of Delaware.
 When records are kept in such manner, a clearly legible paper form prepared from or by means of the information storage device, method or one or more electronic networks or databases (including one or more distributed electronic networks or databases) shall be valid and admissible in evidence, and accepted for all other purposes, to the same extent as an original paper record of the same information would have been, provided the paper form accurately portrays the record.

-Section 7.3 Reports to Trustees and Others
+Section 8.3 Reports to Trustees and Others